grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 The silence was the signal for her to go to work.
 Her fingertips reversed the settings from a moment ago, and the signal in her headset grew louder as she increased the gain.
 The sound remained a white-noise hiss, but where the noise of the diesel engines had been flat and featureless, now she could hear an additional spatial quality.
 The sound expanded around her.
 She knew from experience that she could hear for miles and miles underwater.
 And experience had trained her mind to shift into a mode where she understood the particular hiss she now had in her headphones as depth -- miles and miles of a fat column of water in every direction that she pointed her microphones.

 The sound also had a direction to it.
 From the surface above came the unique and subtly varying roll and hiss of the waves, which gave her a sense of "up."
-And those waves also slid along the hull in a particular way, so her mind knew from the sound alone when the mics were pointed out to one side or the other of the boat.
+And those waves also slid along the hull in a particular way, so her mind knew from the sound alone when the microphones were pointed out to one side or the other of the boat.
 The bow also created the unique sound of waves cracking and splitting against it.
 So her ears knew which was was forward as well.

 The pads of her fingers rested on the top of the smooth steel curve of the small wheel with its hard little finger-bumps molded into it.
 The wheel controlled the direction the underwater microphones pointed.
 Outside the boat, the microphones slowly rotated around with the turning wheel.
 She scanned her eyes over the instrumentation -- occasionally the electronic indicators could catch a signal before her ears did.
 But that was rare.
 Her primary equipment was the headphones.
 The sounds that came through transmitted a picture of the surrounding water to her.
 All the gauges and dials were supplemental to that picture that was in her head, like an engraved image that accompanied the text of a novel.